Skip to content

 Housing

 Kansai Gaidai offers an on-campus student dormitory, Global Commons – YUI.
-All dormitories have single-occupancy rooms equipped with a desk, bed, closet, book shelves, shoe storage box, small refrigerator, and air-conditioner.
-Internet access and linen service is available.
+All dormitories have single-occupancy rooms equipped with a desk, bed, closet, book shelves, a shoe storage box, a small refrigerator, and an air-conditioner.
+Internet access and linen service are available.
 There is a tatami floor living room that is a convenient place for gathering and interacting in a relaxed atmosphere.
 Shared full kitchen facilities are available for cooking.

 Meals